 Plant Phenotyping and Soil Health Facility

-The CHAP Soil Health Facility at Cranfield University brings the latest scientific knowledge and understanding to 21st century farming.
+The CHAP Plant Phenotyping and Soil Health Facility at Cranfield University brings the latest scientific knowledge and understanding to 21st century farming.

-These facilities are unique in allowing precision control and monitoring of soil, water, crop and climate conditions under a range of tillage operations.
-Supported by a leading team of soil and crop scientists, this will enable farmers and agri-tech companies to develop and test innovative technologies to improve soil and crop health at pilot scale.
+These facilities are unique in providing precision control and monitoring of soil, water, crop and climate conditions allowing for entire rotation systems including required tillage operations in a realistic set up.
+Supported by a leading team of soil and crop scientists, the facilities enable farmers and agri-tech companies to develop and test innovative technologies to study soil-crop-water interrelationships and improve soil and crop health at pilot scale.

-In addition, CHAP collaborates with Agri-EPI in the Soil Health Facility at Cranfield University, through the use of the glasshouse-based sensor platform.
+In addition, CHAP collaborates with Agri-EPI in the Plant Phenotyping and Soil Health Facility at Cranfield University, through the use of the in-glasshouse gantry-based phenotyping platform.

 Our services include:

 For any further information about this capability or to discuss a collaboration and/or grant for a commercially funded project, complete the form below.